codersimonchan/ReviewCenter/JSNote/React/React_Guide.md

 ## Dynamical value

-Outputting dynamic value with curly braces, but not wrapped by quotes. we can use that same syntax to load our images.
+Outputting dynamic value with **curly braces{}**, but not wrapped by quotes. we can use that same syntax to load our images.

 import image into JavaScript file is not something you can normally do in JavaScript, but here would work, because of that same build process in React, would also transform it. such as import ".css".